infracost/terraform-provider-infracost/docs/data-sources/aws_vpn_connection.md

 ## Argument Reference

 * `resources` - (Required) The IDs of the VPN connections to apply the estimated usage.
-* `monthly_gb_data_processed` - (Optional) The estimated monthly data processed through a transit gateway attached to your VPN Connection.
+* `monthly_data_processed_gb` - (Optional) The estimated monthly data processed through a transit gateway attached to your VPN Connection in GB.

 ### Usage values